wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==
 = 4.8.7.4 =
+* [New] Added new [FingerPrintJs2](https://github.com/Valve/fingerprintjs2) library to the Javascript tracker in preparation for the new features being added to Slimstat.
 * [Fix] The Country shortcode was not working as expected because of a change in how we handle localization files.

 = 4.8.7.3 =